Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 797 trips across all routes, equating to around 159 weekly trips per individual stop.
+Residential accessibility to these stops is rated good, with an average distance of 251 meters to the nearest stop.
+Daily service frequency averages 797 trips across all routes, translating to approximately 159 weekly trips per individual stop.

 Frequently Asked Questions - Transport